bimal1023/Calorie-Predictor/README.md

 - Loaded and cleaned the dataset.
 - Encoded categorical variables (e.g., gender).
 - Added new features like BMI (Body Mass Index).

 **Exploratory Data Analysis (EDA)**:
 - Conducted data visualization to understand relationships between variables.
 - Analyzed correlations between features and the target variable (calories burned).
 - Feature Engineering:
 - Scaled and normalized the data for better model performance.

 **Model Training**:
--Split the dataset into training and testing sets.
+- Split the dataset into training and testing sets.
--Trained a Linear Regression model on the training data.
+- Trained a Linear Regression model on the training data.

 **Model Evaluation**:
 - Evaluated the model using metrics like Mean Absolute Error (MAE), Mean Squared Error (MSE), and R2 Score.
 - Achieved an R2 score of 0.96, indicating high accuracy.